Man with knife threatens passers-by in Norway, is shot dead

 “We have so far no information that this is terror-related,” Senior Police Chief Egil Joergen Brekke told a news conference.

+“To us, this appears to be a stand-alone act, so that there is no reason to fear for the safety of the city for others.
+This is a person who is known to us in the past and who has a history,” Brekke told reporters.

-Police said a patrol car in the Bislett neighborhood of northern Oslo drove into a building to halt the man’s progress.
-He then attacked the vehicle and managed to open the car door, police spokesman Torgeir Brenden said.
+The first reports to the police shortly before 9 a.m. were about a man with a knife running after another person, Brekke said.
+A nearby patrol car in the Bislett neighborhood of northern Oslo rushed to the scene and first tried to stop the man by running him down before it drove into a building between a flower shop and a cafe to halt the man’s progress.

+The man managed to open the car door, police spokesman Torgeir Brenden said.

 He said “several shots” were fired at the man but did not specify whether it was the police officers in the car who opened fire.
 Brenden said the perpetrator was rushed to a nearby hospital where he died.